 But good news: you don’t need huge traffic, a massive audience, or 10 years of experience.
-You just need to look like someone who knows what they’re doing — even if you’re still stitching things together behind the scenes.

-These are the actual hacks that get beginners accepted in 2026.
+So let’s jump into the actual hacks that get affiliate beginners accepted by networks in 2026.
 No fluff, no myths, no “manifest your approval” nonsense.

 Just steps that make you look professional, easy to work with, legit, and worth approving.

-Yes, you can apply without a website… but you probably won’t get accepted.
 Affiliate networks (and most affiliate programs as well) want to see where your links will live, and a professional site instantly increases your chances.

 - About page